wavefrontHQ/docs/pages/doc/query_language_reference.md

 * A _continuous time series_ contains one data point per second.
 Because Wavefront accepts and stores data at up to 1 second resolution, a continuous time series has a data value corresponding to every moment in time that can be represented on the X-axis of a chart.

 For example, the following chart shows a point plot for the results of two queries.
 The query labeled **Discrete** returns multiple time series, each consisting of data points that occur 1 minute apart (at 9:30, 9:31, 9:32, and so on).
-The query labeled **Continuous** is an expression that returns the constant value `160` for every second in the chart.
+The query labeled **Continuous** returns the constant value `160` for every second in the chart.

 ![discrete continuous](images/query_language_discrete_continuous.png)

 A discrete time series is still discrete, even if you use a line plot to display it.
-The following chart shows of the same queries, but with the points connected by lines in the display.
+The following chart shows the same queries, but with the points connected by lines in the display.
 (By default, gaps larger than 60 seconds would be shown as dotted lines.)

 ![discrete continuous lineplot](images/query_language_discrete_continuous_lineplot.png)